 Let’s Assemble Barbacoa Tacos!

 Add the shredded barbacoa to a large serving plate and make it the centerpiece for taco night!
 Surround the barbacoa with a warm batch of tortillas, and a few other Mexican staples.
 You can even recreate your favorite Chipotle barbacoa tacos at home!

 - Dips and Sauces: You can’t go wrong with the classic guacamole, pico de gallo, and sour cream combo.
 But if you want to amp it up, drizzle homemade lime crema or chipotle sauce for a little heat!

 - Cheeses: I love to use cotija cheese for tacos, but queso fresco or any Mexican blend will work.

-- Fresh Herbs & Veggies: Add refreshing flavors and crunch with chopped cilantro, onions, or radishes!
+- Fresh Herbs & Veggies: Add refreshing flavors and crunch with chopped cilantro, radishes, fresh onions, or pickled red onions!

 Meal Prep Ahead Of Time

 To make dinner a breeze, prep everything ahead of time.
 First, get the barbacoa cooking early in the morning.
 Then, whip up the rest of the toppings and store in separate containers in the fridge.
 The only dip I would recommend doing later is the guacamole as this will oxidize and brown quickly.
 When you’re ready to eat, all you have to do is assemble!